-As has been the thrust of Envy Theory in both my books, Envy Theory and Biomental Child Development, envy is a fundamental part of all mental processing, not merely an isolated, atypical, or pathological condition.
+As has been the thrust of Envy Theory in both my books, Envy Theory, and Biomental Child Development, envy is a fundamental part of all mental processing, not merely an isolated, atypical, or pathological condition.
 It is a dimensional personality characteristic.
-When low and quiescent, it serves to prompt comparison and contrast, and thus stimulate motivation and ambition.
-However, envy is typically not low, but ordinarily provoked to high levels.
+When low and quiescent, it serves to prompt comparison and contrast and thus stimulate motivation and ambition.
+However, envy is typically not low but ordinarily provoked to high levels.
 Thus, like other such basic human emotional and cognitive basics, it weaves intricate patterns of complexity in human behavior.

 I will address how envy unfolds to influence one’s own sense of self and course of life, often vicariously by projecting value judgments outward and attributing them onto others—or eras in one’s own life—such as the adoration of, for example, babies (innocence), children (almost unlimited potential), youth (vitality, unbridled enthusiasm), the elderly (wealth, accomplishments), and so forth.
-All of these “romanticizations”, when excessive (a hallmark of envy), may expand into adulations that become “idealizations” that can take on unrealistic proportions that overshadow the life eras that came before or after, and so diminish their significance and cause a lopsided view of the lifecycle in its entirety, especially as it pertains to a balanced view of oneself in perspective.
+All these “romanticizations”, when excessive (a hallmark of envy), may expand into adulations that become “idealizations” that can take on unrealistic proportions that overshadow the life eras that came before or after, and so diminish their significance and cause a lopsided view of the lifecycle in its entirety, especially as it pertains to a balanced view of oneself in perspective.
 The opposite pole, “vilification”, attributes extreme negative qualities to children, for example, who may be unjustifiably characterized by some with harsh terms: incorrigible, terrible, manipulative, ‘bad apple’, and so forth.

-Turning now to a consideration of the entire lifecycle as a whole, and considering it from its developmental roots but using more poetic-like imagery, one could envision the lifecycle divided into three phases with ages two years and about sixty-five years being biomental markers.
+Turning to a consideration of the entire lifecycle as a whole, and considering it from its developmental roots but using more poetic-like imagery, one could envision the lifecycle divided into three phases with ages two years and about sixty-five years being biomental markers.
 Images using ecologically familiar cycles (the 24 hour day) are chosen here since they convey the ebb and flow of life’s biomorphic transitions in a more tangible fashion.

-Phase II could be termed the afternoon, initially from age two and certainly by age twenty-one through older age, when gradually emerging and fuller independence and generativity occur to varying extents over the course of many years.
+Phase II could be termed the afternoon, initially from age two and by age twenty-one through older age when gradually emerging and fuller independence and generativity occur to varying extents over the course of many years.
 Greater stability and settling down is occurring and greater degrees of pleasure both quantitatively and qualitatively are experienced in the decade(s) marking this typically productive and accumulative era.

 Phase III then could be called the evening of one’s life.
 This is a time in older age when independence ironically becomes lessened and dependence again emerges.
 Activities become curtailed to some extent, and reflection on years of previous living arises for many.
-Pain and its emotional perception as suffering often becomes more prevalent and distressing, as well as impairing.
+Pain and its emotional perception as suffering often become more prevalent and distressing, as well as impairing.
 Envy at this era often displays itself as bitterness, making it difficult for others to get close and use this as an opportunity to re-engage to help.
-Nevertheless, hearts do seem to soften and become open to the previously unnoticed gleams in children’s eyes and the vibrancy of colors abounding in nature.
+Hearts seem to soften and become open to the previously unnoticed gleams in children’s eyes and the vibrancy of colors abounding in nature.

-The aforementioned review has been a very brief discussion of complex material, but its aim has been to focus attention on the theme of this small piece: the most powerful and debilitating envy one might experience is one’s own envy of a segment of his or her own life.
-When this happens, one in essence has objectified the lifecycle and “looked in” as an outside observer, an outsider—a stranger.
+The aforementioned has been a brief discussion of complex material.
+Its aim has been to focus attention on the theme of this small piece: the most powerful and debilitating envy one might experience is one’s own envy of a segment of his or her own life.
+When this happens, one has objectified the lifecycle and “looked in” as an outside observer, an outsider—a stranger.
 This is, de facto, a splitting phenomenon that lessens personal authenticity and increases cognitive, emotional, and experiential processes best characterized by words like “fake,” and “rationalized.”
-It turns the whole person into individual parts or possessions unintegrated and "lumped together;" and envy thrives on the perceived desire to attain possessions once believed one had and now has lost (or never fully attained).
+It turns the whole person into individual parts or possessions unintegrated and "lumped together."
+Envy thrives on the perceived desire to attain possessions once believed one had and now has lost (or never fully attained).